sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/combinational-logic/05-lookup-tables.md

 A 4-input LUT can implement any logic function with 4 inputs by storing 16 outputs.

+Faster than gate-based logic.

+Multiplexers can be used as LUTs.

 ## Usage

 - Core building blocks of FGPAs
 - Used to store precomputed values of complex mathematical functions
 - Used in control units of CPUs to define micro-operations
+- Used to reduce number of gates in complex logic